Vaccination Services Questions and Answers

 Some travel vaccinations also protect against such diseases as yellow fever, typhoid fever, malaria, and others.

 Family First Medical Group proudly provides vaccination services to our great patients in Mokena and Evergreen Park, Illinois!
 If you would like to learn more about our vaccination services or want to make an appointment with us, please feel free to call us, or you can schedule an appointment with us through our website.
-We serve patients from Evergreen Park IL, Mokena IL, Oak Lawn IL, Chicago Ridge IL, Hickory Hills IL, Bridgeview IL and Bedford Park IL as well as many other areas in the Chicagoland Region.
+We serve patients from Evergreen Park IL, Mokena IL, Hickory Hills IL, Oak Lawn IL, Chicago Ridge IL, Bridgeview IL, Bedford Park IL as well as many other areas in the Chicagoland Region.